skpr/compass/README.md

 Compass
 =======

-A tool for pointing developers in the right direction for performance issues.
+A tool designed to guide developers in the right direction for identifying and resolving performance issues.

 <img src="/logo/compass.png" width="100">